 This seems excessively expensive, and it is.
 Is there a way to make it smaller and more affordable?
 Probably.
 We need to decide what is critical and how much power it draws.
 We also need to hire an electrician to install a smaller “Critical Load” Electrical Panel.
 We pull the circuits out of the main panel and power up only those that are crucial to survival.

 Where you live is important to what you need.
 In the north, we need heat in winter.
 Electric heat is a power hog.
-An efficient forced air furnace doesn’t draw much, just for the blower.
+An efficient forced air furnace doesn’t draw much electricity, just for the blower.
 In the south, you don’t always need the central A/C. A small window unit to cool a bedroom might be possible, but beware; they also draw lots of juice.
 A gas range only needs enough to fire the electric ignition.
 Microwaves can be useful as long as they are smaller units.
 Anything with a heating element will draw lots of power, so the coffee maker is out; find a way to brew on the stove.
 Same goes for the toaster and hotplate, etc.

 Lights are useful and as long as you install LED or CFL lamps, they don’t draw much, and turn them off when not in use.
 My kids like to turn on every light and leave them on.
+We recommend the LED over the CFL.
 Communication is also vital so have a circuit for radio, television, internet, and cell phone charging.
 You don’t need the home theater with the 72” LCD TV with video games during this time.
 DVRs draw full power even when they are “off”, so make sure they are not connected.
 Suck it up and do without for a while; discover books again.
 Your neighbors are in the dark so don’t get greedy.
 Otherwise they will all invade your house and drain your power so that all of you are screwed.

 Next up: I will go into the design and sizing of the solar array feeding into the system to keep the batteries charged.
 This will also include the inverter, charge controller, and other components that will chew up your checkbook.